andresvia/edittool/README.md

     127.0.0.1 localhost
     255.255.255.255 broadcasthost
     ::1             localhost
-    # EDITTOL GENERATED DO NOT EDIT
+    # EDITTOOL GENERATED DO NOT EDIT
     1.1.1.1 my.special.server.example.com
-    # EDITTOL GENERATED DO NOT EDIT
+    # EDITTOOL GENERATED DO NOT EDIT

 Run the same command as many times as you want there should be no side effects.

 Use in scripting
 ----------------

+Example 1.

     #!/bin/bash
     set -e -u